 This short summary of the material is important and provides the reader with a chance to follow your argument without looking up the original source.
 However, if possible, including a link to an online source is still advisable.

-An article-based thesis is a compilation of research articles that have been published or prepared for publication.
-In cases where one or more of the articles have been published, you must verify the copyright or licence conditions of the publisher before including the article(s) in the final version of your thesis.
+An article-based thesis includes research articles that have been published or prepared for publication.
+If your article has been published or submitted for publication, you must verify the copyright or licence conditions of the publisher before including the article(s) in the final version of your thesis.

 While some publishers may allow you to include the published version of the article in your thesis, the majority of publishers only allow the use of a post-print version of the article.
 The post-print version is the final draft version that has been peer-reviewed but not yet formatted by the publisher.
 You may use SHERPA/RoMEO to verify your journal’s policy on which version of the article you are permitted to include in your thesis.

-SHERPA/RoMEO summarizes copyright transfer agreements and self-archiving provisions for most academic journals.
+SHERPA/RoMEO summarizes copyright and self-archiving policies for most academic journals.
 It is always recommended that you consult SHERPA/RoMEO and the journal’s copyright policies and conditions before submitting the final version of your thesis.
-Some journals may require that an embargo be placed on the public version; to apply for one, see How do I request an embargo?
+Some journals may require that an embargo be placed on the public version of your thesis (which will be made available in uO Research); to apply for one, see How do I request an embargo?

 While SHERPA/RoMeo is generally complete, it does not include all publishers.
 If your journal is not in SHERPA/RoMEO, you should verify terms and conditions on the journal’s website or contact the publisher directly.